Weather in Hong Kong

 Spring in Hong Kong lasts from March to May, and is marked by rising temperatures and increased humidity as summer approaches.
 The weather tends to be mild and pleasant during this period, but expats should note that the weather in Hong Kong can change quickly, so it's best to expect the unexpected.

 The Hong Kong summer runs from May to September, bringing hot and humid weather with occasional thunderstorms, showers and typhoons.
 Temperatures can peak as high as 33°C (91°F), and humidity levels tend to make the heat even more uncomfortable.

-Winter proceeds from December to February, with temperatures sometimes dropping below 10°C (50°F) in the city.
+Winter proceeds from December to February, with temperatures hovering around 15°C (59°F).
 Winter in Hong Kong tends to be cloudy and cold, but dry and free of snow and frost.